General

 Androgenetic alopecia

 Both men and women can suffer from gradual thinning of their scalp hair with age.
 The speed at which the thinning occurs varies.
-In males, a genetically determined sensitivity to the effect of a hormone calleddihydrotestosterone (DHT) is thought to be the cause of premature thinning in affected individuals.
+In males, a genetically determined sensitivity to the effect of a hormone called dihydrotestosterone (DHT) is thought to be the cause of premature thinning in affected individuals.
 DHT is an enzyme that can cause the gradual miniaturisation of hair follicules.
 Researchers have shown that 5-alpha reductase is an enzyme that regulates production of DHT.
 The effect of this enzyme can be blocked by oral medications.

 Melasma